WPSwitzerland/plugin-boilerplate-psr/README.md

 ### Manual usage

-1. Download the zip ``wp-plugin-default`` from GitHub, unpack it, and put the generated folder in your ``wp-content/plugins`` directory.
+1. Download the zip ``plugin-boilerplate-psr`` from GitHub, unpack it, and put the generated folder in your ``wp-content/plugins`` directory.
 2. Rename the folder to reflect your own plugin name.
 This must be a unique name, so use a prefix which is specific to you as part of the plugin name.
 Uses dashes to separate words: ``my-plugin``.
-3. Rename the file ``wp-plugin-default.php`` to use the same name as the folder you've created.
+3. Rename the file ``plugin-boilerplate-psr.php`` to use the same name as the folder you've created.
 4. If you want to link any CSS, JavaScript or image files from your plugin, use a folder called ``assets``.
 5. Language files belong in the ``languages`` folder.
 6. Replace the following uppercase text markers in the PHP files and in the ``composer.json`` file.
 Don't change ``PHP_VERSION``: this is a [pre-defined PHP constant](http://php.net/manual/en/reserved.constants.php), which the code uses to check compatibility.